axyn45/comp9727-25t2/project/report/project-report.md

 ##### 2.3.3.1 Core Concept and Goal

-The Support Vector Machine (SVM) approach frames the recommendation task as a personalized binary classification problem.
-For each individual user, we aimed to build a dedicated model that could distinguish between content they are likely to upvote and content they are likely to downvote.
+We decided to treat the recommendation task as a classification problem: could we predict whether a user would upvote or downvote a post?
+This led us to the Support Vector Machine (SVM), as it allowed us to build a dedicated model for each user designed to learn the line between content they like and dislike.

 - **Objective:** To predict a user's vote on a given post.
 - **Approach:** For each of our top 20 users, we trained a separate SVM classifier.
 The model learns a decision boundary, or hyperplane, in a high-dimensional feature space that best separates the posts the user has historically upvoted from those they have downvoted.
 Recommendations are then generated by ranking new posts based on their distance from this learned boundary.